apache/infrastructure-website/content/pages/bug-writing-guide.md

 Before spending the time filing a bug report, it's useful to check whether a report about the bug you found already exists.
 If so, you can add comments or additional information to the existing report.

+Infra maintains several real-time [status pages](stats.html).
+If the infrastructure issue you ran into is reported on one of these pages, Infra already knows about it.

-If it seems to be a new bug, you get to report it!
+If what you found seems to be a new bug, you get to report it!

 ## A useful bug report ##